ryo-wijaya/trade-signals/README.md

 ## Deploy to Fly.io

-I use Fly.io to deploy my app for free, so the fly.toml file and fly-deploy workflow will exist.
-But feel free to use anything.
+I use Fly.io to deploy this app.
+Feel free to use any other hosting provider.

 **1. Install flyctl and log in**